gitparametriks/Documentations/docs/use_cases_scenarios.md

 - **Client Response**: Security teams receive immediate alerts and can respond proactively, minimizing the likelihood of asset damage or theft.
 - **Outcome**: High-value assets are protected, and operational costs related to asset loss are minimized.
 - **Insurance Benefit**: Reduced claim payouts related to theft or vandalism, contributing to better risk profiling and client satisfaction.

-## Summary

-Parametriks provides a scalable and effective solution for risk management, integrating IoT and machine learning to predict and prevent risks across various industries.
-Our platform enables clients to take proactive measures, significantly reducing claims, enhancing safety, and optimizing premium pricing.
-By transforming insurance processes from reactive to proactive, Parametriks helps insurers build stronger, data-driven relationships with clients and reduce overall insurance costs.